Master of Education in Teaching and Learning

 • Contact the School of Education's Department of Graduate Studies in Education, Indigenizing Education, and Leadership for more information: (907) 786-4450.

-First-year teachers who have completed an approved preservice program and are working as professional educators will be considered for admission.
+*First-year teachers who have completed an approved initial licensure program and are working as professional educators will be considered for admission.

 Background Check Requirements